Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ## Developer (WIP)

-For this part of the walkthrough, we will go through leveraging an Open API Spec (OAS) to define an API and also using the powerful kuadrant OAS extensions to define the routing, auth and rate limiting requirements.
-We will then use the `kuadrantctl` tool to generate an AuthPolicy, a HTTPRoute and  a RateLimitPolicy.
+For this part of the walkthrough, we will go through leveraging an Open API Spec (OAS) to define an API and also using the powerful kuadrant OAS extensions to define the routing and the auth and rate limiting requirements.
+We will then use the `kuadrantctl` tool to generate an AuthPolicy, a HTTPRoute and  a RateLimitPolicy to enforce what is in our OAS.
 While we use the `kuadrantctl` tool here, it is worth noting that it is not essential.
 AuthPolicy, RateLimitPolicy and HTTPRoutes can be created independently.

 ### Pre Req